MicroWebStacks/copper/README.md

     * publishes to services status and completion
     * subscribes to resources triggers as input
     * publishes on resources generation as output
+* optionally for bootstrapping a MANIFEST environemnt variable can be passed to use a local file

 ## content locations
 * a core service within copper
 * a local repo service
 * a remote url service

+## visualization
+* collection of mosquitto logs allows to trace services publish and subscribe to generate a dependencies graph

 ## Events vs REST
 two types of corss services interactions will be used :